 Scoring: Capital assets with longer usable lives, scalability, and resilience will be considered first over unlicensed and satellite technologies, even if they have higher costs.
-If any proposal for a project funding area has been submitted using reliable broadband technologies (i.e. hybrid fiber coaxial or licensed fixed wireless), all other last mile broadband deployment project applications for that project funding area will be scored using the Reliable Technology Evaluation Table.
+If any proposal for a project funding area has been submitted using reliable broadband technologies (i.e. Hybrid Fiber-Coaxial, Hybrid Fiber-Fixed wireless using licensed spectrum and Fixed wireless using licensed spectrum), all other last mile broadband deployment project applications for that project funding area will be scored using the Reliable Technology Evaluation Table.
 If no proposals for a project funding area are submitted that fall under the category of Reliable Broadband Technology, all other last mile broadband deployment project applications for that project funding area will then be scored against other alternative technology applications using the Alternative Technology Evaluation Table.